Siege of Zierikzee (1351)

 The siege of Zierikzee (1351) took place during the first of the Hook and Cod wars.

 Prelude

 The city of Zierikzee

-In the middle ages Zierikzee was a town of substantial importance.
-At the time, the Eastern Scheldt was the main branch of the Scheldt., which made Zierikzee a relevant sea-port.
+In the Middle Ages Zierikzee was a town of substantial importance.
+At the time, the Eastern Scheldt was the main branch of the Scheldt., which made Zierikzee a relevant seaport.
 The Western Scheldt, was at that time too shallow to allow sea-going ships to reach Antwerp.